42joonpark/icp/README.md

 1. Generate client_id and client_secret at intra.\
 https://profile.intra.42.fr/oauth/applications/new  \
 set redirect_url to "http://localhost:8080"
-2. create .env file inside "42_cli" directory and put your client_id and client_secret.\
+2. create config.toml file inside "42_cli" directory and put your client_id and client_secret.\
 	client_id="your client_id" \
 	client_secret="your client_secret"
 4. enter "help" or "command" to see list of commands